 Cinnamon – A Tea and Spice Super Hero

 Cinnamon (Cinnamomum verum; Lauraceae) is the dried inner bark of the shoots of the cinnamon tree in the Laurel family.
-Cinnamon is widely found in medicinal and culinary tea blends; highly valued in Chinese medicine as a warming and stimulating herb, used to stimulate circulation and clear congestion.
+Cinnamon is widely found in medicinal and culinary tea blends.
+It is highly valued in Chinese medicine as a warming and stimulating herb, used to stimulate circulation and clear congestion.
 Ayurvedic physicians of India use cinnamon bark for respiratory ailments, stomach upsets, muscle spasms and diabetes.
 It’s action as a demulcent in the gastrointestinal tract is especially helpful for many problems due to coldness.

 What are cinnamon’s “warming qualities”?

 A deep acting stimulant, cinnamon warms the internal body.
-This aids many problems due to coldness such as rheumatic pain, cramps, spasms, gas, coughs, mucous, and lower back pain.
+This aids many problems due to coldness, such as rheumatic pain, cramps, spasms, gas, coughs, mucous, and lower back pain.
 It also warms the kidneys and strengthens the adrenal glands.
 The warming helps enhance immune functions and our ability to handle stress.
-It is useful for diarrhea and replenishing strength, especially for the eldery.
+It is useful for diarrhea and replenishing strength, especially for the elderly.
 It is a main ingredient in Tiger Balm, the popular topical Chinese ointment for pain relief.

 Daily consumption of cinnamon can lower risk factors and stabilize metabolic syndromes.
 Recent studies prove ¼-½ tsp cinnamon per day balances blood sugar and can control blood sugar problems, particularly in type 2 diabetes, and also lowers cholesterol and triglycerides.
-Those with type 2 diabetes or those who have elevated glucose, triglycerides or total cholesterol may benefit from regular inclusion of cinnamon in their daily diet.
+Those with type 2 diabetes or those with elevated glucose, triglycerides or total cholesterol may benefit from regular inclusion of cinnamon in their daily diet.
 (Dartmouth College researchers reporting in Diabetes Care)

 Cinnamon’s prevention qualities

 Cinnamon may help prevent and/or treat: cancer, cholesterol problems, heart disease, hypertension, prediabetes, stroke, high Triglycerides, ulcers, and wounds.
 For women’s reproductive health, cinnamon relaxes the uterine muscle and calms painful uterine spasms.
 Further, complex, double-blind, randomized, and placebo-controlled scientific studies prove reduced pain scores for perineal pain and healing from episiotomy incisions.
-Another female disease where insulin and blood sugar levels are haywire and the sufferer is at higher risk for type 2 diabetes, heart disease and stroke is PCOS(Polycystic Ovary Syndrome).
+Another female disease where insulin and blood sugar levels are haywire, and the sufferer is at higher risk for type 2 diabetes, heart disease and stroke, is PCOS (Polycystic Ovary Syndrome).
 Researchers state “interesting” findings from studies, and encourage further research.

 Cinnamon is highly valued by herbalists for it’s extremely slimy quality.
 Cinnamon turns slimy if steeped in hot water for many hours and then chilled.
 In hot and/or extreme dry conditions, this is what you want in your gut.
 The slime helps retain adequate hydration and keeps your tissues moist.
-Cold water extracts extremely slimy chains of mucopolysaccharides from cinnamon bark which can be highly analgesic and wound healing.
+Cold water extracts extremely slimy chains of mucopolysaccharides from cinnamon bark, which can be highly analgesic and wound healing.

 Cinnamon is a time-tested remedy for the onset of colds.
 It will resolve irritating coughs, sore throats and bronchial congestion, and clears stagnation throughout the respiratory tract.
 Cinnamon tea also makes an effective mouthwash for gum inflammation.